lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 # Function libraries
 A GenoMus Function Library is a JSON file that contains all available functions for genotype generation of a specific species.

+# Species specification

 The concept of species is crucial, because each species is determined by the parameter structure of a basic sonic event.
 The functional arquitecture depends on this specification.
 Specimens belonging to different species cannot be mixed without some kind of ad hoc adaptation.
 Consequently, an independent library must be created for each new species.

 The default species of GenoMus, called *piano*, uses this parameters structure for each basic event:

-[*\<duration\>*, *\<pitch\>*, *\<articulation\>*, *\<intensity\>*]
+`[<duration>, <numberOfPitches>, <pitch1>, <pitch2>, ..., <pitchN>, <articulation>, <intensity>]`

+# Function library data structure

 A GenoMus Function Library contains these blocks:
 - **"metadata"**: